The University of Liverpool was founded in 1881 as a university college and is one of the original six red brick civic universities in the country.

 REF (Research Excellence Framework) was an independent government review conducted into the quality of research at UK universities and published in December 2014.
 This information highlights subjects of specialism within each university.
 We have listed all subject areas where at least 60% of the research conducted in these specific fields has been graded 3 or 4 stars.
 (4 stars being the highest ranking REF award).
 For more information, please visit the REF Information page.

-The University of Liverpool offers distance learning in Management, Information Technology, Health, Law, Psychology, IT to Masters level.
-It also provides online study options for Information Technology and Systems at PGCert level and Psychology at PGCert level and to Doctorate level in Business Administration, HIgher Education and Psychology
+The University of Liverpool offers distance learning in Management, Health, Marketing, Computer Science, and Psychology, to Masters level.
+It also provides online study options for courses to PGCert level, and a range of Continuing Professional Development courses.